rspinti/River_bifurcation/archive/running_notes_README.md

 ## August 25, 2020
 The bifurcate code was tested on all the basins, but got stuck in the Mississippi, which is the largest basin by far.
 Laura is going to test and debug the code with this basin.

 GRanD was joined to NABD, but there were some issues.
 Not all of the GRanD dams listed had a corresponding NABD ID that we could join to.
 There were 27 dams in this category.
-We decided to *ignore* these dams because their storage amgnitude was fairly small and there were so few spread across 8 states.
+We decided to *ignore* these dams because their storage magnitude was fairly small and there were so few spread across 8 states.

 Jun determined that QE_MA is the flow after human use and QC_MA is the 'natural' or undisturbed flow.
 We will use QC_MA in our RRI and RFI calculations.